Personal profile

 Biography

-Lyndsey is the Managing Editor for the International Journal of Clinical Legal Education and sits on the editorial board for the Journal of Legal Research Methodology.
-She is also a reviewer for the International Journal of Law and Management.
-She is a Senior Fellow of the Higher Education Academy.
-She is Trustee and Treasurer for the Clinical Legal Education Organisation.
+Lyndsey is the Managing Editor of the International Journal of Clinical Legal Education and sits on the editorial board of the Journal of Legal Research Methodology.
+She reviews for the International Journal of Law and Management and the International Journal of Discrimination and the Law.
+She is a Senior Fellow of the Higher Education Academy and previously served as Trustee and Treasurer for the Clinical Legal Education Organisation.

 Research interests

-Lyndsey’s main research area is age discrimination, specifically looking at age stereotyping and the consequences of ageing for workplaces.
+Lyndsey's research focuses on advancing equality in the workplace, with particular interest in ageism, dementia, and menopause.
 She was awarded her PhD in 2016 with her thesis entitled ‘Age Stereotyping in the Workplace: A Critical Analysis of the Employment Tribunals’ Approach’.
 She has published research which considers ageism against older workers in the workplace and the approach of the UK courts and tribunals.
 She has also published research into how the CJEU has approached age stereotyping and the influence the CJEU has had on the UK.
-Her work is multi-disciplinary and is open to collaboration with those working in other fields which consider ageing.
+Her work is multi-disciplinary and is open to collaboration with those working in other fields which consider equality.

 Lyndsey is also interested in all aspects of clinical legal education, including reflection and policy/law reform clinics.
 She publishes widely in this area and speaks at worldwide conferences to disseminate her research.